 Trafficking Awareness: Healing the Scars

-In recognition of Human Trafficking Awareness Month (January) and Day (Jan.
-11, 2018), we are sharing a blog from ER ‘s Jessica Sanders.
+In recognition of World Day Against Trafficking (July 30, 2018), we are sharing a blog from ER ‘s Jessica Sanders.
 Scroll below for some of our other anti-trafficking posts.

 Through It All

 By Jessica Sanders, ER Orphans & Vulnerable Children Coordinator